siravich-khongrod/siravich-khongrod.github.io/README.md

 Storytelling, was the one that I pin the essence.
 The art of conveying complex ideas would connect my world of computing to the ecosystem of business network leading to the future of technology

 Project Directory
-* <a href="#listing-search-tool-on-leaflet-nodejs-web-application-to-query-assets-in-proximity-of-train-station-geojson-and-mongodb">Temporal Chicago Crime Interactive Map and Analysis under User-centric hierarchies (R and Shiny module)</a>
+* <a href="#listing-search-tool-on-leaflet-nodejs-web-application-to-query-assets-in-proximity-of-train-station-geojson-and-mongodb">Listing search tool on leaflet NodeJS web application to query assets in proximity of train station (GeoJSON and MongoDB)</a>
-* <a href="#temporal-chicago-crime-interactive-map-and-analysis-under-user-centric-hierarchies-r-and-shiny-module">Listing search tool on leaflet NodeJS web application to query assets in proximity of train station (GeoJSON and MongoDB)</a>
+* <a href="#temporal-chicago-crime-interactive-map-and-analysis-under-user-centric-hierarchies-r-and-shiny-module">Temporal Chicago Crime Interactive Map and Analysis under User-centric hierarchies (R and Shiny module)</a>
 * Automated Valuation Modeling using Linear Regression Techniques (SAS)
 * Listing search tool on leaflet NodeJS web application to query assets in proximity of train station (GeoJSON and MongoDB)
 * Decentralized Arduino Supervision and Control System for Home Automation